ryantd42/NY-Legislative-Git/2023/A1080B-2023/bill.md

- conservation, corrections and community supervision, education,  health, labor,  mental  health  and social services, office of general services, division of housing and community renewal, the president of the New York state energy research and development authority, and the  superintendent of financial services.
+ conservation, corrections and community supervision, education,  health, labor,  mental  health  and social services, office of general services, division of housing and community renewal, the president of the New York

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD03305-07-4
+ A. 1080--B  2

+ state energy research and development authority, and the  superintendent of financial services.
   b.
-Six members, to be appointed by the governor, one of whom shall be an elected official of a city with a population over one million, one of

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03305-02-3
- A. 1080--A  2

- whom shall be an elected official of another city with a population over one hundred thousand, one of whom shall be an elected  official  of  any other city, one of whom shall be an elected county official, one of whom shall  be  an elected town official, and one of whom shall be an elected village official.
+Six members, to be appointed by the governor, one of whom shall be an elected official of a city with a population over one million, one of whom shall be an elected official of another city with a population over one hundred thousand, one of whom shall be an elected  official  of  any other city, one of whom shall be an elected county official, one of whom shall  be  an elected town official, and one of whom shall be an elected village official.
   c.
-Seven members, to be appointed by the governor with the advice  and consent of the senate, one of whom shall be a fire service official, one of  whom shall be a registered architect, one of whom shall be a profes- sional engineer, one of whom shall be a code enforcement  official,  one of  whom  shall  represent  builders,  one of whom shall represent trade unions, and one of whom shall be a person with a disability  as  defined in  section  two  hundred  ninety-two of this chapter who would directly benefit from the provisions of article thirteen  of  the  state  uniform fire  prevention and building code.
-The registered architect and profes- sional engineer shall be duly  licensed  to  practice  their  respective professions  in  the  state of New York.
-After the certification of code enforcement personnel pursuant to this chapter  shall  have  begun  said code enforcement official shall be so certified.
+[Seven] EIGHT members, to be appointed by  the  governor  with  the advice  and  consent  of the senate, one of whom shall be a fire service official, one of whom shall be a registered architect, one of whom shall be a professional engineer, one of whom  shall  be  a  code  enforcement official, one of whom shall represent builders, one of whom shall repre- sent  trade  unions, ONE OF WHOM SHALL REPRESENT AGRICULTURAL PRODUCERS, and one of whom shall be a  person  with  a  disability  as  defined  in section  two hundred ninety-two of this chapter who would directly bene- fit from the provisions of article thirteen of the  state  uniform  fire prevention  and building code.
+The registered architect and professional engineer shall be duly licensed to practice their respective professions in the state of New York.
+After the certification  of  code  enforcement personnel  pursuant  to this chapter shall have begun said code enforce- ment official shall be so certified.
-  D.  ONE  MEMBER, TO BE APPOINTED BY THE GOVERNOR, FROM AN AGRICULTURAL ADVOCACY ORGANIZATION IN THE STATE.
   § 2.
 This act shall take effect immediately.